Warrior Diet - Your Solution to a Healthy Weight Loss

 - raw vegetables: greens, peppers, mushrooms, carrots, etc.

-- dairy: low amounts of milk, cottage cheese, low-fat yoghurt
+- dairy: low amounts of milk, cottage cheese, low-fat yogurt

 - broth: chicken or beef

-- Ideally, limit eating and drink coffee, tea, water
+- Ideally, limit eating and drinking coffee, tea, water

 During the 4-hour window